15 Awesome Woodworking Projects to Try

 IKEA Kallax Hack for Craft Storage

 Woodworking projects don’t have to be done from scratch.
 This clever craft storage hack uses IKEA Kallax base units sandwiched together, then fitted with a plywood top, hardwood edging and casters on the base for easy mobility.
 There’s space for craft supplies and books, with a spacious work surface on top.
 This weekend project only requires moderate skills, and costs between $100 and $500.
 But you’ll need to countersink the pilot holes carefully because of the hollow construction of the units See our guide to driving screws for expert help.
 The only tools necessary for this project are a cordless drill and table saw.

 This elegant folding screen has a multitude of uses.
 It can be used to divide a room, or to screen off an area such as a home office or craft space.
-It's made from lightly stained white oak (although you could vary the wood depending on your taste), and is backed with plywood panels.
+It’s made from lightly stained white oak (although you could vary the wood depending on your taste), and is backed with plywood panels.
 These contrasting panels can be covered with wallpaper to match your décor or to pick out a feature color, as well as fabric, wood or window film on transparent acrylic.
-Tight grooves and tenons are essential for this project, so follow the advice in our table saw guide for perfect results.

 Imagine rocking gently with a cool drink in your hand as the sun goes down.
 The dream could become a reality with this classic porch swing.
 With some woodworking experience under your belt, you could complete this swing in a weekend for less than $500.
 Choose your wood carefully.
 Avoid wood with knots, and opt for fir, southern yellow pine, cypress, poplar, white oak or maple.
 The swing needs careful sanding to avoid splinters!
 This swing is made with simple cuts, glue-and-screw assembly, and is suspended from the roof using half-inch steel pipes and welded steel chain for ultimate safety.